GengDavid/Useful-websites-for-English-learners/README.md

 - [Thesaurus.com](http://www.thesaurus.com/) : A dictionary of synonyms and antonyms.
 - [Vocaboly](http://www.vocaboly.com/) : Vocabulary builder for SAT, TOEFL, GRE, GMAT and general vocabulary.
 You can test your vocabulary [here](http://www.vocaboly.com/vocabulary-test/).
 - [Vocabulary.com](https://www.vocabulary.com/) : A website helps you learn new words, play games that improve your vocabulary, and explore language.
 If you find you are caught between words, you can visit [here](https://www.vocabulary.com/articles/chooseyourwords/) to help you make the right choice.
+- [SKELL](https://skell.sketchengine.co.uk/run.cgi/skell) : SkELL (Sketch Engine for Language Learning) is a tool for language learners and teachers to see how phrases and words are used by real speakers.
 ## Community
 - [English, baby](http://www.englishbaby.com/) : A website that you can learn English free and chat in English online.
 - [Englishclub](https://www.englishclub.com/) : A website that helps you learn about English, including grammar, vocabulary, forums, chat, videos and more.